The Battle with the Council continues

 Dear Friends,

-Many of you thought that we had given up our protest against the Council’s decision because of Kew Society’s statement that “there were tentative moves towards agreement” in an email sent to members following a meeting that took place on 29 November with the Council, Dose of Nature and ourselves.
+Many of you may have thought that we had given up our protest against the Council’s decision because of Kew Society’s statement that “there were tentative moves towards agreement on Pensford Field following a ‘constructive’ meeting” in an email sent to their members dated 5 December.
+A meeting did take place on 29 November with the Council, Dose of Nature and ourselves with Kew Society present.
+However, we were very clear that our complaints had not yet been addressed and we do not accept the decision.
 Kew Society’s website has retained the headline but has now clarified that we still do not agree with the decision.
-Unfortunately the email has led to a lot of confusion.
+Unfortunately, this email has led to considerable confusion.

 However, we still consider the decision is wrong for the following reasons:

-• It will result in planning applications by Dose of Nature for human shelters in the field and offices on the site of the studio which is not consistent with it being a site for wildlife and bodes badly for the future of the site.
+• It will result in planning applications by Dose of Nature for human shelters in the field and offices on the site of the studio which is not consistent with it being a site for wildlife and we believe it bodes badly for the future of the site.

-• Dose of Nature’s objectives do not allow for activities relating to conservation and community events - they have expressed willingness to change them but so far this has not happened.
+• Dose of Nature’s objectives as a charity do not allow for activities relating to conservation, education on conservation or community activities.
+They have expressed willingness to change them but so far this does not appear to have happened.

-• No thought has been given by the Council as to what if circumstances change and Dose of Nature no longer wish to manage the site or the charity outgrows the site or the Council commissions the services from a different charity.
+• No thought appears to have been given by the Council as to what might happen if circumstances change and Dose of Nature no longer wish to manage the site, the charity outgrows the site, or the Council commissions the services from a different charity.
 An arrangement that has lasted for over three decades is being replaced by one that is quite possibly transitory.
-A site (which we are told is worth around £8 million pounds) must be ripe for development should the new arrangement fail for whatever reason.
+A site (which we are told is worth around £4 million) could be ripe for development should the new arrangement fail for whatever reason.

 • The Council has disregarded all its policies and procedures to make this happen without community consultation.
-There was time to consult as the decision (at least in principle) was made in early March 2024 at a meeting between Sir Mark Rowley and the Leader, Cllr Gareth Roberts without officials present.
+There was plenty of time to consult because the decision (at least in principle) was made in early March 2024 at a meeting between Sir Mark Rowley and the Leader, Cllr Gareth Roberts, without officials present.
 We discovered this from the Council’s response to our first Freedom of Information Request (follow links to see first and second parts) - this surprised us as we had been given “urgency” and the “risk of Dose of Nature leaving the Borough” as reasons for not consulting on several occasions.
-But there were 6 months to do this before we were told on 5 September 2024.
+But there were in fact 6 months in which to conduct a consultation before we were told of the decision on 5 September 2024.

-• We have recently found out that the decision was made outside the Council’s Constitution - it should have been treated as a Key Decision which must be referred to a Committee of the Council where we would have had an opportunity to object and to correct the misrepresentations made to the Council.
+• We have recently found out that the decision was made outside the Council’s Constitution - it should have been treated as a Key Decision (see paragraph 9 of the Scheme of Delegation) which must be referred to a Committee of the Council where we would have had an opportunity to object and to correct the misrepresentations made to the Council.

-• On 18 December, we made a complaint that the decisions were unlawful because the did not comply with the Consitituion through the Council’s complaint procedure (follow link) and also referred it to the Mayor who is responsible for upholding the Constitution.
+• On 18 December, we made a complaint that the decisions were unlawful because they did not comply with the Constitution through the Council’s complaint procedure (follow link) and also referred it to the Mayor who is responsible for upholding the Constitution (he is now taking legal advice).
 We raised the issue at the Council meeting on 3 December 2024 (follow link to public questions) when we were told by the Leader, Cllr Gareth Roberts, that it did not affect communities in two or more wards.
-We disagree as many of our 500 current supporters are drawn from different wards and Dose of Nature provides services across all wards in the Borough.
+We disagree as many of our five hundred current supporters are drawn from different wards and Dose of Nature provides services across all wards in the Borough.

 • On 6 December 2024, our initial complaint dated 16 October (follow link) was rejected by the Council on the basis that it related to the Council’s decisions and disagreement with lawful decisions can only be overturned by the courts (follow link).
-It took nearly 2 months for the Council to send us a nine line standard reply and it arrived a day after the likely three month deadline for judicial review (as we found out about the Council’s decision on 5 September 2024).
+It took nearly two months for the Council to send us a nine-line standard reply which arrived a day after the likely three-month deadline for going to court for a judicial review (we found out about the Council’s decision on 5 September 2024).

-Why don’t we just give up?
-Well we feel very aggrieved that the Council:
+Why don’t we just give up and go away?
+Well, we feel very aggrieved that the Council:

 1. Pays so little regard to its constitution, policies and procedures;

-2. Took at face value what Dose of Nature said to them about us restricting their access and believed in its threats to leave the Borough (if they were in fact made); there are some doubts about whether the threats were made or simply used by the Council as an excuse for not consulting;
+2. Took at face value what Dose of Nature said to them about us restricting their access and seemingly believed in its alleged threats to leave the Borough.

-4. Relies on the expense of organisations challenging through the courts and the risk of having to meet the Council’s costs to disregard its constitution, policies and procedures.
-We were quoted £50-£100,000 just for our own costs. but risked having to pay the equivalent costs of the Council.
+4. Relies on the daunting legal costs for organisations of mounting any challenge through the courts and risking having to meet the Council’s costs for disregarding its constitution, policies and procedures.
+We were quoted £50-£100,000 just for our own costs.
+We would also run the risk of having to pay the equivalent costs of the Council.

-If this can happen to us, it can happen to anyone in the Borough and we need to press this Council to act democratically and in accordance with natural justice.
+If this can happen to us, it can happen to any individual or organisation in the Borough and we need to press this Council to act democratically and in accordance with natural justice.
 Thank you for your letters of support.
-We may not win this battle as the odds are very much stacked against us, but every contact you make with councillors and our local MP, Sarah Olney is important.
+We may not win this battle as the odds are very much stacked against us, but every contact you make with councillors and our local MP, Sarah Olney, is important.

 Yours sincerely,